swar8080/obsidian-plugin-update-tracker/README.md

 - Setting to exclude disabled plugins from update counts
 - Add a toggle to show/hide disabled plugins

-## Install new versions through the plugin
+## Install new versions through this plugin
-- Download the plugins main.js, style.css and manifest.json and replace the current ones installed
+- Save the user from having to go to `Settings > Community Plugins > Check for Updates` to make the update

 ## More security heuristics
 - On a sandboxed machine, does building the `main.js` from source produce the same code as the github release asset?